Gabaldonlab/jloh/docs/EXTRACT.md

 Missing allele frequency?
 Try using [all2vcf](https://github.com/MatteoSchiavinato/all2vcf).

 If running in `--assign-blocks` mode, the homozygous SNPs are used to assign homozygous regions to either the alternative (ALT) or the reference (REF) allele.
 The selection of heterozygous SNPs is conducted based on their `FORMAT` (e.g. `GT 0/1` or `1/2` for heterozygous SNPs).

+The same is done when using the `--one-parent` mode, although with only one reference available instead of two.

 ### Extraction of heterozygous regions